GuodongZhu/Primal-Dual-Interior-Point-Solver/README.md

 # Primal-Dual Interior-Point Solver for SOCPs

-The following code implements a primal-dual interior-point solver to find the optimal solution to general second-order cone optimization problems of the form
+The following code is based on the writings in a PhD thesis by Alexander Domahidi titled "Methods and Tools for Embedded Optimization and Control", ETH Zurich, 2013.
+It solves general second-order cone programs of the form

 ```
 min  c'x